-Lorry and digger crash into bridge
+Lorry carrying digger hits bridge

-Nottingham ring road delays: Lorry and digger crash into bridge
+Nottingham road delays: Lorry with digger hits bridge

 Part of a busy ring road near a hospital is expected to be closed for most of the day after a lorry carrying a digger crashed into a bridge.

-Police have asked people to stay clear of the area around Middleton Boulevard, near the Queen's Medical Centre in Nottingham.
+Police have asked people to stay clear of the area around Middleton Boulevard, near the Queen's Medical Centre, Nottingham.

-Inspectors need to assess the bridge to see if there is any serious damage.

 The hospital said the rush hour crash was likely to affect all traffic heading there.